The Four Loves We'll Experience At Different Stages Of Life

 3 Stages of Charity:

-We resist doing morally wrong things.
+We resist doing bad things.
 Vices block charity.
-The more our Charity increases, the more we want to turn away from doing harmful things.
+The more our charity increases, the more we want to turn away from doing harmful things.

-We are proficient in doing Good to grow in selfless love for Love Himself.
+We are proficient in doing good to grow in selfless love.
 We experience a continual desire to want to become better.

 “I must be willing to give whatever it takes to do good to others... willing to give until it hurts.
 Otherwise, there is no true love in me, and I bring injustice, not peace, to those around me.” - Mother Teresa